Transitional Conditional Independence: Proofs - Disintegration of Transition Probabilities

-\begin{Thm}[Existence of regular conditional Markov kernels] Let $\Xcal$ be a standard measurable space, an analytic measurable space, a countably perfect measurable space, resp., and $\Ycal$ be a countably generated measurable space and $\Zcal$ be any measurable space.
+\begin{Thm}[Existence of conditional Markov kernels] Let $\Xcal$ be a standard measurable space, $\Ycal$ be a countably generated measurable space and $\Zcal$ be any measurable space.
 Let

 be a Markov kernel in two variables.
-Then there exists a regular, a $\sigma\Sous$-regular, $\bullet$-regular, resp., conditional Markov kernel $\Kk(X|Y,Z)$ conditioned on $Y$ given $Z$. \begin{proof} Since $\Xcal$ is standard, analytic, countably perfect, resp., we find an injective measurable map:
+Then there exists a conditional Markov kernel $\Kk(X|Y,Z)$ conditioned on $Y$ given $Z$.
+For the unconditional case, i.e.\ $\Zcal=\Asterisk$, also see \cite{Kal17} Thm.\ 1.25 and \cite{Kle20} Ch.\ 8.3.
+Note that in that unconditional case $\Ycal$ does not need to be countably generated, see \Cref{reg-cond-trans-kernel-existence-VI} below. \begin{proof} Since $\Xcal$ is standard we find, by the definition of a standard measurable space, an injective measurable map: